lit/lit.dev/packages/lit-dev-content/site/docs/v3/composition/controllers.md

 ### Lifecycle

-The reactive controller lifecycle, defined in the {% api "ReactiveController" %} interface, is a subset of the reactive update cycle.
+The reactive controller lifecycle, defined in the {% api-v3 "ReactiveController" %} interface, is a subset of the reactive update cycle.
 LitElement calls into any installed controllers during its lifecycle callbacks.
 These callbacks are optional.

 * `hostConnected()`:
   * Called when the host is connected.